-The performance shown in Figure 8 indicates that, with current processors, Scheme 1 is unsuitable for distributed file systems that require good performance with one exception: file systems that are dominated by small random reads.
-This is exactly the access pattern exhibited by clients accessing key objects, so Scheme 1 would be a good choice for protecting key objects.
+The performance shown in Figure 8 indicates that, with current processors, Scheme 1 is unsuitable for distributed file systems that require good performance with one exception: file systems that are dominated by small random (non-sequential) reads.
 For most access patterns, though, we must use other security schemes until processor speeds increase sufficiently to permit use of Scheme 1.